Mideast airlines halt Qatar flights as Gulf crisis escalates

 Monday's crackdown on flights is part of a broader set of restrictions on travel involving Qatar and its citizens.

-The UAE government said it's giving Qatari diplomats 48 hours and Qatari residents and visitors 14 days to leave the UAE "for precautionary security reasons."
+The UAE government gave Qatari diplomats 48 hours and Qatari residents and visitors 14 days to leave the UAE "for precautionary security reasons."
 UAE citizens are also banned from traveling or transiting through Qatar.

+Saudi Arabia's civil aviation authority said any carrier from a third country wishing to fly over the kingdom to Qatar would need to apply within a week for special permission.